-¶ 901.
-God, through Moses, made covenant with Israel, saying to the people, "And these words which I command you this day shall be upon your heart; and you shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise."\
+¶ 901.1.
+Dear friends in Christ: God, through Moses, made covenant with Israel, saying to the people, "And these words which I command you this day shall be upon your heart; and you shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise."

-In the days of the new covenant, Christ Jesus said, "Let the children come to me and do not hinder them; for to such belongs the kingdom of heaven;"\\ and on the day of Pentecost the Apostle Peter declared, regarding the salvation given through Christ, "The promise is to you and to your children."\\\
+In the days of the New Covenant, Christ Jesus said, "Let the children come to me and do not hinder them; for to such belongs the kingdom of heaven;" and on the day of Pentecost the Apostle Peter declared, regarding the salvation given through Christ, "The promise is to you and to your children."

-It is therefore our privilege to present our children to the Lord and our duty to raise them in his ways.
-These parents now bring this child to offer him in dedication and to pledge in the presence of this congregation, to bring him up in the Lord's discipline and instruction.
+It is therefore our privilege to present our children to the Lord and our duty to raise them in His ways.
+These parents now bring this child to offer him/her in dedica-

+^{}Deuteronomy 6:6-7

-\Deuteronomy 6:6-7 \\Matthew 19:14
+^{}Matthew 19:14

-\\\ Acts 2:39
+^{} Acts 2:39